cmouse/pdns-v6-autorev/README.md

 pipe backend is recommended. if you want to use unix or http, you need to do extra work.

+If you want to change the default prefix 'node' into something else, add prefix=something in the connection string.
+Future version will support per-domain and global prefix settings.

 Configuring zones
 -----------------